blaster003/mechanical-life/README.md

+This game has been put on hold for now, as I keep switching over to new projects for some reason.
+So now I'm going to work on another similar game, and hopefully I'll continue on this after.

 # The-Modding-Tree

 An incremental game engine based on The Prestige Tree.
 It still requires programming knowledge, but it's mostly pretty easy things and copy/pasting.